Skip to main content

 Using Saved Queries and Query History

-The Query Builder page includes fields for re-using queries:
+The Query page includes fields for re-using queries:

 • Saved Query.
 Leads to a list of saved queries.
 Saved queries are associated with your login.
 You cannot view the saved queries from other Lucidum users.